moiri/kobold/README.md

 due to imprecision when zooming functionnality of the browsers is used, this values should not be set lower than 3.

-    Movable.setColliderToleranceTop(left, right);
+    Movable.setColliderToleranceTop(tol);
         left: 3
-            Tolarance (in pixel) for the left collider.

-        right: 3
-            Tolarance (in pixel) for the right collider.
-If this value is not set, both colliders are set to the left value.
+            Top tolarance (in pixel) for the lefti and right collider.

-Get the top collider tolerance values.
+Get the top collider tolerance value.

     Movable.getColliderToleranceTop();
         return
-            object with attributes left and right as pixel values.
+            Top tolerance as pixel value.

 Define the maximal height (in pixel) the character can jump.
 One exception to surpass this height is by enabling "crouchJumpHeight".
 Please check the comments